-Instead I’ll go over a separate but related series of thoughts I had that began after I saw all the Post-it notes on the wall at 14th Street.
+The day after the 2016 election, I stumbled upon a spontaneous art installation consisting of thousands of Post-it notes stuck on the underground wall connecting the L and 1 subway lines at 14th Street.
 This “crowdsourced” wall (an art project initiated by Subway Therapy) — with every individual expression of dismay, hope, love, anger, sadness, empathy and more, yet projecting an overall gestalt of solidarity and peace — seemed to be the direct opposite of the polarization I’d been witnessing in Tweets and Facebook comment sections pre- and post-election.
 Many have commented that Facebook algorithms (driven by the need to drive “user engagement”) have contributed to increasingly polarized views and a decrease in healthy debate among the populace.

 Looking at the Subway Therapy wall, I thought, “This is social media, too.”
 But maybe… it’s the distinct lack of typical Internet tools — the lack of filters, lack of organizing principle, inability to comment and the constant insistence on a macro/zoomed-out view — that contributes in some part to the tone of the resulting messages, which overall lean toward calls for consensus building?
 Since geography/location is the self-selector here (and that was a major dividing factor in the election) I wondered what the messages would be like if the wall were not in the NYC subway system, and not really in any urban area at all, but a virtual wall on the internet.
 Like a global Facebook wall for humanity, without any filters or algorithms.

 Having never experienced any other kind of social media other than Facebook, Twitter and Instagram and the like, it’s a little hard to imagine an alternative to features that we’ve come to see as essential to our media consumption: search, like, upvote, follow, share, react, retweet, etc.